How to Start a Yarn Shop

 A yarn shop sells yarn and other accessories related to knitting and crocheting such as needles, hooks, and patterns.
 Some also sell other craft materials related to other hobbies.

-The yarm industry has been steady and is expected to grow.
-Trends in types of yard used are soft yarns and thicker yarns, both for comfort and durability.
+The yarn industry has been steady and is expected to grow.
+Trends in types of yarn used are soft yarns and thicker yarns, both for comfort and durability.
 Fabrics decorated with yarn are also a trend.
 It’s important to keep up with these trends so that your shop is always stocked with what customers are looking for.

 The target market for a yarn shop is people who love to craft, in particular knitters and crocheters.
 A yarn shop also often has a community feel, so customers will want to feel welcome.

 Skills, Experience, and Education Useful in Running a Yarn Shop

 There are several specific skills that you will need to open a yarn shop.